 Well, first of all, let's look at this Anthony Fauci situation.

-It is very clear that Fauci and the President have been working together.
+It is very clear that Fauci and the president have been working together.

 The media has tried to drive a wedge between those two men through a crisis every step of the way.

-And what did what happened yesterday?
+And what happened yesterday?

 Fauci gets up and says, they're misinterpreting what I'm saying.

-But the president took action early on and Fauci gave him credit.
+But the president took action early on, and Fauci gave him credit.

-He said not one single time did he go to the president.
+He said, not one single time did he go to the president.

 I was glad Fauci did that yesterday.

-Nobody knew the Chinese were lying to us.
+The Chinese were lying to us.

-That did not help could have all been prevented or 95% prevented.
+Could have all been prevented or 95% prevented.

-But we didn't you know Fauci was saying low risk on February 29th that I mean the president was listening to them but that's a month after his travel ban I don't hear anybody in the media mob Matt Towery or John McLaughlin giving the president in retrospect credit.
+I don't hear anybody in the media mob, Matt Towery or John McLaughlin, giving the president in retrospect credit.

-You know Joe Biden pathetically coming out two months and three days later saying he supports it is just pathetic to me.
+You know, Joe Biden pathetically coming out two months and three days later saying he supports it is just pathetic to me.

 It's all politics for the liberal national media.